FACT-Finder-Web-Components/documentation/markdown/1.x/en/documentation/template-engine.md

 ---
 All bindings are resolved by the underlying template engine [mustache.js](https://github.com/janl/mustache.js/#mustachejs---logic-less-mustache-templates-with-javascript).
- For a bit more flexibility you can rely on some of it's functionality.
+ For a bit more flexibility you can rely on some of its functionality.

 You could do an **if** by using [this](https://github.com/janl/mustache.js/#false-values-or-empty-lists) syntax.
 If the data is not formatted correctly, use the